KerorinNorthFox/osu-framework-wiki-ja/Playing-audio.md

 }
 ```

+## Virtual samples

+`SampleVirtual` can be used as a sane fallback value for cases where a non-null `Sample` is always required.

 # Mixing

 All `SampleChannel` and `Track` audio (hereby referred to as a "channel") is routed through an `AudioMixer`.
 DSP effects can be applied to the `AudioMixer` to change the resultant audio of channels routed through it independent of other `AudioMixers` in the game.